TrungDN1996/django-api/README.md

 ├── .gitignore                  # Git ignore file (to avoid committing unnecessary files) ├── requirements.txt            # List of Python dependencies ├── README.md                   # Documentation for your project
-└── manage.py                   # Command-line utility for the project
+├── manage.py                   # Command-line utility for the project
+└── .flake8                     # Check code syntax and provide instructions on how to clean it.
 ```

 ## Installation